Theaninova/Brick-Monorail/README.md

 The monorail tracks are also solid now, which is not something you can do in injection molding but leaves a really nice surface finish at the bottom of the rail for us.

+For now, I also use non-baseplate aligned joints for curves.
+While this means you can't just snap the rails on a baseplate, it enables you to use straight rails at non-90 degree angles which I think is an absolute win over the original design since the 45 degree curves are useless outside of joining them with switches.

 _These are 3d printing optimized, compatible rails, not replicas.
 Replicas print horribly due to support._

+### Optional Differences

+#### Operating on r25 instead of r28

+What difference do these three studs make?
+With this radius we can take advantage of the pythagorean triples `3/4/5` and `7/24/25` to stay on the stud grid with turntables.

+- Curve C15
+- Curve C7
+- Straight S21
+- Straight S7
+- Straight S6

+Two C15 and one C7 make exactly a 90 degree turn, where every part stays on the stud grid.

+An s-curve with C7 moves two studs, and can be extended by 1 stud with S7 or 3 studs with S21.

+An s-curve with C15 moves over 20 studs, and can be extended by 8 studs with S6 or 28 studs with S21 straights.

 ## Printing